defold/doc/docs/en/manuals/editor.md

 ### Customizing shortcuts

 You can customize keyboard shortcuts by creating a configuration file (e.g. `keymap.edn` in your home directory).
 Then go into <kbd>File ▸ Preferences</kbd>, and set <kbd>Path to custom keymap</kbd> to the created file.
+You need to restart Defold after setting this setting, and every time you edit the keymap file.

 You can see and download keymaps for: [Windows](examples/keymap_win.edn), [MacOS](examples/keymap_macos.edn) and [Linux](examples/keymap_linux.edn)